(NON-OTOME GAME REVIEW) – VISUAL NOVEL

 Vampire lores are pretty tricky to establish in forms of western fiction and entertainment.
 So really, these stories are either a hit or a miss for me.
-Admittedly, I am a sucker for the genre, so I tend to give them a chance, though if it’s not of Anne Rice’ standard, I usually sweep them under the rug.
+Admittedly, I am a sucker for the genre, so I tend to give them a chance, though if it’s not of Anne Rice’s standard, I usually just shrug them off as mindless fiction ‘to pass the time’.
 It’s quite surprising how Red Embrace: Hollywood’s enigmatic introduction stood out to me after only an hour of playing it… before I knew it, I was hooked!

 Gameplay-wise, It literally took me 25-30 hours (in a span of three weeks) to unlock most of the juicy parts in RE:H, and I haven’t fully completed the game yet to a 100%.
 With all three routes having 4-5 different endings, plus two common route endings, the game gives you a whopping total of 15 glorious, bone-breaking conclusions.

 The vampire politics that was introduced in the game was none other than a plot device that gets the story moving forward.
 The true main highlight of RE:H was the story’s fleshed out and uniquely made characters that will outright throw you into a frenzy of reality-checks one after another.

 The writing most of all for Red Embrace: Hollywood was top notch.
 Clearly, one of the best I’ve read this year who’s not afraid to explore the darker side of reality.
 At its core, I believe the game was meant to be played with an open mind ~where it basically forces players to take a gander at the hard aspects of life.
 Yes, it is grim, very edgy with lots of triggers and it is meant to make you feel glum and uncomfortable.